rdw100/AngularJs/README.md

 # AngularJs
 This AngularJS demonstration project was created using Visual Studio Code 1.48.0, AngularJS v1.8.0, HTML, & CSS.
-The objective is to demonstrate a single-page application with a responsive layout that does not reload the page and uses a Javascript-based open-source front-end web framework.
+The objective is to demonstrate a single-page application with a responsive layout that does not reload the page and uses a JavaScript-based open-source front-end web framework.

 ![Loan Calculator GIF](https://github.com/rdw100/AngularJs/blob/master/assets/images/FVmR3KtYGl.gif)